Ultimate Kid-Friendly Guide to College Football in Metro Atlanta

 Visit the old home of the Atlanta Braves, and the new home of the Georgia State Panthers.
 Pounce Town offers inflatables, games, face painting and other fun activities for children.
 Open every home game, 90 minutes before kickoff.
-Kids can join the Pounce’s Kids Club ($20); $10 for each additional child) for benefits, gear and access to special events.
+Kids can join the Pounce’s Kids Club ($20 per child; $10 for each additional child) for benefits, gear and access to special events.

-Getting There: Fans are encouraged to purchase parking in advance ($10), prices increase on game day ($20 cash only).
+Getting There: Fans are encouraged to purchase parking in advance ($10-$20), prices increase on game day ($20 cash only).
 There are lots surrounding the stadium, and you can find parking maps at georgiastatesports.com under the tickets tab and under the football heading.

 How to Score Tickets: Single game tickets range from $20-$25.
 Ages 10 and younger receive free admission to games, but still require a ticket.
 Ages 2 and younger don’t need a ticket.